ucb-ist-drupal/ucberkeley_cas-7/README.txt

     can change this if you need "single signon" behavior.
 See /admin/config/people/cas.

+  */user/logout takes you to /caslogout*

+    This is considered best practice on campus.
+If you need to change this remove the alias at /admin/config/search/path.

 CAS Configuration at admin/config/people/cas:

   *Inital login destination* and *Logout destination*